-Two inches (5.1 cm) of pipe must be attached to blower discharge before adding a reducer to acquire desired pipe diameter.
-An appropriately sized 45 degree schedule 40 DWV elbow (field supplied) vent terminal must be obtained with an equivalent screen (supplied in vent kit).
-The total system cannot exceed equivalent pipe lengths discussed above where each elbow is equal to 5 feet (1.5 m) of straight pipe (3" vent pipe) or 8 feet (2.4 m) of straight pipe (4" vent pipe).
+Two inches (5.1 cm) of pipe must be attached to the blower discharge before adding a reducer to acquire the desired pipe diameter.
+An appropriately sized 45 degree schedule 40 DWV elbow (field supplied) vent terminal must be obtained with an equivalent screen (supplied in the vent kit).
+The total system cannot exceed the equivalent pipe lengths discussed above where each elbow is equal to 5 feet (1.5 m) of straight pipe (3" vent pipe) or 8 feet (2.4 m) of straight pipe (4" vent pipe).
+The SS2 fitting, if used, counts as one 90 degree elbow.